Aspose/releases.aspose.com/content/en/pdf/cpp/release-notes/2026/aspose-pdf-for-cpp-26-2-release-notes.md

 ### RTF to PDF Conversion

-Aspose.PDF for .NET now supports direct conversion of Rich Text Format (RTF) files to PDF format.
+Aspose.PDF for C++ now supports direct conversion of Rich Text Format (RTF) files to PDF format.
 The conversion can be achieved by using the RtfLoadOptions class, which should be passed as a parameter when creating an instance of the Document class.

 ### Complete Deletion of Invisible Text Objects